 What kinds of fish are better for a small aquarium?

 We’ve prepared a collection of the smallest aquarium fish.
-These species is considered as the most common and easiest to care of.
+These species are considered as the most common and most natural to care of.

 These attractive creatures fascinate with their fan-shaped fins.
 Males are more magnificent, but females have a beautiful color.
-Experienced aquarists have bred a considerable number of different shades of this fish, which also determines its popularity.
-A wide color spectrum will appeal to even the most demanding aesthetes.
+The number of experienced aquarists has bred a considerable amount of different shades of this fish, which also determines its popularity.
+A full-color spectrum will appeal to even the most demanding aesthetes.

 This species is not demanding of the volume of water in the aquarium.
 The body length of an adult reaches only 2.3 inches.
 The betta fish feels comfortable at 79°F. They breathe atmospheric air, swallowing it from the surface.
 Be careful about the temperature in a room – it should not be too low.

-Keep in mind that males of this species like to fight, so separate them individually or as a family: one male and several females.
+Keep in mind that males of this species like to fight, separating them individually or as a family: one male and several females.